ykat0/capital/README.md

   -n <INT>, --top-n-genes <INT>
                         number of highly variable genes to keep [1000] -k <INT>, --neighbors <INT>
-                        size k of local neighborhood used to compute a k-nearest neighbor graph [10] -p <INT>, --n_pcs <INT>
+                        size k of local neighborhood used to compute a k-nearest neighbor graph [10] -p <INT>, --n-pcs <INT>
                         number of PCs used to compute a k-nearest neighbor graph and a tree [50] --no-save             results are not saved [on: saved in ./processed_data] -f <STR>, --filename <STR>
                         save data as <filename>.h5ad and umap_<filename>.pdf